rdebeasi/cally-repro/README.md

 6. Press an arrow key.
 7. Note that the highlighted date moves in the direction of the arrow key that was pressed.

-## Viewing error

-1. Run `npm run storybok`.
-This command runs React + Vite + Storybook.
-2. In a browser, open http://localhost:6006/iframe.html?globals=&id=example-datepicker--basic&viewMode=story
-3. Open browser dev tools and open the console tab.
-4. Click a date.
-5. Note that the follwoing error appears in console: "VM1030 cally.js:19 Uncaught RangeError: Maximum call stack size exceeded".
-6. Press an arrow key.
-7. Note that the highlighted date does not move.

 ## More details on the error